tony-xlh/AnimatedQRCodeReader/README.md

 # AnimatedQRCodeReader

+**Update:** There is a new cross-platform Ionic version which supports two-communication: <https://github.com/tony-xlh/QRTransfer/>

 Animated QR code reader.
 The repo contains the generator as well.

 Using the generator and reader, it is possible to transfer data between two devices without Internet connection.